Kaaasttuk/PRISM/README.md

 # PRISM: Pre-screening Barcode Identification for Phenotype-Genotype Mapping

-This repository contains the code and related files for the IIB Project on PRISM.
-This project aims to develop a workflow for high-throughput, time-resolved genotype-phenotype mapping in the Mother Machine using a novel chemical barcoding method.
+This repository contains the code and related files for the IIB Project in the Department of Engineering, University of Cambridge for the development of PRISM (Prescreening Rapid Identification of Single-cell Genotypes in Microfluidic Devices).
+This project aims to develop a workflow for multiplexed genotype experiments in the Mother Machine using a novel chemical barcoding method.

 ## Project Overview